Facebook brings biometric unlocking to Messenger on iPhone and iPad

 Facebook is also quick to note that the feature uses device-level biometric authentication so no data is passed to the company.

-To activate the new feature, head to the all-new Privacy section of Messenger, toggle App Lock to “on,” then do the same for whatever biometric option is available on your device and stipulate when you would like App Lock to activate — after leaving Messenger, after one minute, 15 minutes, or an hour.
+To activate the new feature, head to the all-new Privacy section in Messenger, toggle App Lock to “on,” then do the same for whatever biometric option is available on your device and stipulate when you would like App Lock to activate — after leaving Messenger or after one minute, 15 minutes, or an hour.

-Facebook said it’s also working on a handful of new privacy-focused Messenger features, including one that allows users to control who can message or call them directly and whose attempts will be sent to a requests folder for vetting.
+Facebook said it’s also working on a handful of new privacy-focused Messenger features, including one that allows users to control who can message or call them directly and whose attempts will be sent to a request folder.
 Finally, Facebook is developing a feature that automatically blurs images sent from unknown accounts, similar to functionality that already exists on Instagram and WhatsApp.

 While these new features are undoubtedly welcome, Facebook has yet to roll out end-to-end message encryption inside Messenger — for now, users still have to activate secret chats to benefit from such enhanced privacy.